top of page

 Right to Use

-HP is the right to use and/or collect products from land directly controlled by the state or land owned by other persons who give the rights and obligations stipulated in the decision upon granting the right by the authorized official or in an agreement with the owner of the land.
+Hak Pakai (HP) refers to the right to use and/or collect products from land directly controlled by the state, or land owned by other persons, who have given the rights and obligations stipulated in the decision upon granting the right by the authorized official or through an agreement with the owner of the land.
 HP is classified into:

 • HP with a period

-Lands that can be granted for HP with a period are (i) the state’s lands; (ii) lands with freehold title; and (iii) lands with the HPL.
-HP period over the state’s lands and lands with HPL can be granted for a maximum of 30 (thirty) years which can be extended for another 20 (twenty) years and renewed for a maximum of 30 (thirty) years.
-HP period over lands with freehold title can be granted for 30 (thirty) years and can be renewed with a deed of giving HP on freehold title.
-It should be noted that HP with a period, maybe granted to (i) Indonesian citizens; (ii) legal entities incorporated under Indonesian law and domiciled in Indonesia; (iii) foreign legal entities that have representatives in Indonesia; (iv) social and religious organizations; and (v) foreign citizens.
+Lands that are eligible for HP with a period include (i) the state’s lands; (ii) lands with freehold titles; and (iii) lands with the HPL.
+A HP period over the state’s lands and lands with HPL can be granted for a maximum of 30 (thirty) years which can be extended for another 20 (twenty) years, and renewable for up to 30 (thirty) years.
+HP period over lands with freehold title can be granted for 30 (thirty) years and can be renewed with a deed of granting HP on freehold title.
+It should be noted that HP with a period may be granted to (i) Indonesian citizens; (ii) legal entities incorporated under Indonesian law and domiciled in Indonesia; (iii) foreign legal entities that have representatives in Indonesia; (iv) social and religious organizations; and (v) foreign citizens.

 • HP (as long as it is used)

-Lands that can be granted for HP (as long as it is used) are (i) the state’s lands and (ii) lands with HPL.
-HP’s period is granted for an unspecified time as long as it is used.
-Those who may possess HP for as long as it is used are (i) central government institutions; (ii) regional governments; (iii) rural governments; and (iv) representatives of foreign states and international organizations.
+Lands eligible for HP (as long as it is used) include (i) the state’s lands; and (ii) lands with HPL.
+HP’s period is granted for an unspecified time as long as it is being utilized.
+Entities who may possess HP for as long as it is used are (i) central government institutions; (ii) regional governments; (iii) rural governments; and (iv) representatives of foreign states and international organizations.

 Right to Manage

-HPL is the rights of control of the state whose implementing authority is partly delegated to management rights holders.
+Hak Pengelolaan Lepas (HPL) is the rights to control the state whose part of its implementation authorities are delegated to management rights holders.
 HPL can come from state land and customary land.
-HPL over state land is granted as long as the main duties and functions are directly related to land management.
-HPL holders are given the authority to prepare a plan for the designation, use and utilize all or parts of the land in accordance with the spatial layout plan, alone or in cooperation with other parties, and determine the annual compulsory rate and/or money of the other party in accordance with the agreement.
+HPL over state land is granted provided the main duties and functions are directly related to land management.
+HPL holders are given the authority to determine land designation, usage, and utilization all or parts of the land in accordance with the spatial layout plan.
+They can do so alone or in cooperation with other parties, with the aim of determining the annual compulsory rate and/or money of the other party in accordance with the agreement.

-HPL originating from state land or customary land is stipulated by a ministerial decree.
-HPL must be registered at the land office.
+HPL originating from state land or customary land is determined by a ministerial decree.
+HPL must be registered with the land office.
 HPL comes into effect when it is registered by the land office.
 HPL holders are given a certificate as proof of ownership of HPL.
-HPL cannot be used as debt collateral and are burdened with mortgage rights.
+HPL cannot be used as debt collateral and is encumbered with mortgage.
 HPL cannot be transferred to other parties.
-Release of HPL is made by and in front of the competent official and reported to the MoASP.
+Release of HPL is made by and in front of the competent official and must be reported to the MoASP.

 Right to Lease

-A person or a legal entity has HS over lands if the person is entitled to use other person's land for building purposes by paying the owner a sum of money as rent.
-This land lease agreement may not be accompanied by terms that contain elements of extortion.
-Payment of rent can be made once or at certain times or before or after the land is used.
-The state cannot lease land because the state is not the owner of the land.
+A person or a legal entity has Hak Sewa (HS) over lands if they are entitled to use another person's land for building purposes by paying the owner a certain amount of money as rent.
+It is imperative that this land lease agreement does not include terms that contain elements of extortion.
+Payments of rent can be made once, or at certain times, or before, or after the land is used.
+The state cannot lease land as it is not the owner of the land.
 Those who can become holders of HS are:

 • Indonesian citizens;

-• a legal entity incorporated under Indonesian laws and is domiciled in Indonesia; and
+• a legal entity incorporated under Indonesian laws and domiciled in Indonesia; and

 • foreign legal entities that have representatives in Indonesia.